Sakhinamammadzade/holbertonschool-AirBnB_clone_v2/README.md

 5. This prompt designates you are in the "HBnB" console.
 There are a variety of commands available within the console program.

 ##### Commands
-    * create - Creates an instance based on given class
+ - `create`: Create a new object.

-    * destroy - Destroys an object based on class and UUID
+- `destroy` : Destroys an object based on class and UUID

-    * show - Shows an object based on class and UUID
+- `show` - Shows an object based on class and UUID

-    * all - Shows all objects the program has access to, or all objects of a given class
+- `all` - Shows all objects the program has access to, or all objects of a given class

-    * update - Updates existing attributes an object based on class name and UUID
+- `update` - Updates existing attributes an object based on class name and UUID

-    * quit - Exits the program (EOF will as well)
+- ` quit` - Exits the program (EOF will as well)

+### Classes :cl:

+HolbertonBnB supports the following classes:

+* BaseModel
+* User
+* State
+* City
+* Amenity
+* Place
+* Review

 ##### Alternative Syntax